tubermucas/USF_JETT/README.md

 Hello Everyone!
 Canvas JETT

-Contributors: **Jesse Simmons, Ethan Vasquez, Temirzhan Mukhambet, Tommy Le**
+Contributors: **Jesse Simmons, Ethan Vasquez, Temirzhan Mukhambet, Tommy Le.**

 About:
 JETT is our submission for the HackUSF 2025 Canvas Web API track